Mhmd-Hisham/OptivolutionPy/README.md

-# PyGA
+# Simple-GA
-A simple genetic algorithm framework written in Python3
+A flexible genetic algorithm framework written in Python3.